-For some authentic Dutch dining, visit deBoer Bakkerij Restaurant, a family-run bakery for four generations, that also added breakfast and lunch service in 2008.
-It’s a homey eatery with high ceilings and big windows make for a light and airy unique atmosphere.
+For some authentic Dutch cuisine, visit deBoer Bakkerij Restaurant, a family-run bakery for four generations that also added breakfast and lunch service in 2008.
+This is one of the best local restaurants; a homey eatery with high ceilings and big windows make for a light and airy unique atmosphere.
 Perfect for family gatherings!

 The beef croquettes, a staple in the Netherlands, come seasoned with a standard blend of Dutch spices, combined with a Dutch seasoned béchamel.
 After cooling, they’re rolled into a three-inch stick, breaded, and then deep-fried.
 Croquettes come with Dutch mustard for dipping.
 In this Holland restaurant, you’ll see why croquettes are so popular.

 Scratch-made soups prepared from fresh ingredients rotate seasonally.
 The Dutch pea soup is on the menu year-round.
-Pair it with the pigs in the blanket for a traditional Dutch lunch.
+Pair it with the pigs in a blanket for a traditional Dutch lunch.

 - Buy some house-made bread or apple pies from their bakery to enjoy a bit of Holland at home.

-- They only serve breakfast on Saturday and Sunday; lunch service is not available.
+- They only serve breakfast on Saturday and Sunday; lunch or dinner service is not available.

 12450 Felch Street // +1 616–294-1692